pmiddend/sgetutorial/README.md

 * Run `cmake`
 * Run `make install`

-I _highly_ recommend cmake's curses based UI, ccmake to do the cmake configuration.
+To "fine tune" things, I _highly_ recommend cmake's curses based UI, ccmake, to do the cmake configuration.

 I also assume you want to install all the libraries to a directory which I refer to as `$myprefix`.
 This could be `/usr/` or `/usr/local`